Diversity

 • Students have a right to learn and faculty and staff have a right to work in an environment that is free of racism, sexism, homophobia, and other forms of bigotry.

-• Classrooms and workplaces that are diverse and in which everyone is respected are environments that foster success and growth.
+• Classrooms and workplaces that are diverse and in which everyone is respected are the environments that foster success and growth.

-• Diversity and excellence are not only compatible, they are mutually dependent.
+• Diversity and excellence are not only compatible; they are mutually dependent.

 In light of these affirmations, we resolve to do the following: